IBM/event-automation/_eem_11.6/02-installing/04-installing-online.md

    Where `<case-version>` is the version of the CASE that you want to install.
 Refer to the [support matrix]({{ 'support/matrix/#event-endpoint-management' | relative_url }}) to identify the CASE version that corresponds to the {{site.data.reuse.eem_name}} version that you want to install.

-The above steps add the catalog source for {{site.data.reuse.eem_name}}, making the operator available to install.
+The preceding steps add the catalog source for {{site.data.reuse.eem_name}}, making the operator available to install.

 Install the operator by using the [OpenShift web console](#installing-by-using-the-web-console) or the [CLI](#installing-by-using-the-command-line).